notification-system/docs/frontend-initial-spec.md

 * Doesn't handle polymorphism for swagger/openapi definitions
 * No local(offline) demo mode (but we can instead host public test server for the sales folks)
 * Weak Multi-Screen support for Windows - Would need to write native Windows code to support this
-* No hot-reload support when developing for Web.
-Hot-restart does work.